 - Toilet roll holder: less than100 cm.

 The contrast between the walls and floor is good.
 Wall mounted and drop down rails are available.

 Baby care facilities

-There are two baby care rooms at Tate Liverpool, with a full range of facilities.
+There are three baby care rooms at Tate Liverpool, with a full range of facilities.
 They are located: